Our verdict

 Disclaimer: We repeat the durometer measurement five times before claiming the final result.
 The photo above shows the final measurement.

-In cold temperatures, however, the foam does get noticeably firm.
+In cold temperatures, the foam does get noticeably firm.
 After sitting in the freezer for 20 minutes, the shoe got an astonishing 50% firmer!
 For reference, most foams only get about 25% firmer.
-This is something to keep i mind if you are primarily going to use the VIA Olympus in cold weather.
+This is something to keep in mind if you are primarily going to use the VIA Olympus in cold weather.

 altra-via-olympus-in-cold.JPG